All Episodes

 And so you put all these things down in your resource area.

-And you spend the time to build up these circles and keep this as a more or less permanent list because you're gonna work it over the next few weeks as you get into this process.
+And you spend the time to build up these circles and keep this as a more or less permanent list because you're going to work it over the next few weeks as you get into this process.

-So, unlike a job where you just go get the job and they pay you after that, once you learn the skill sets that the minimal skill set they want you to demonstrate, this is going and finding work is an entirely different way of life because you're gonna have to continue educating yourself for the rest of your life.
+So, unlike a job where you just go get the job and they pay you after that, once you learn the skill sets, the minimal skill set they want you to demonstrate, this going and finding work is an entirely different way of life because you're going to have to continue educating yourself for the rest of your life.

 That's where we're at now.